The cost of buying your home

 Your mortgage lender will require you to take out buildings insurance to safeguard your new home.
 Buildings insurance covers things like fire, flooding and moving ground (subsidence).
 This will need to be in place from the day you exchange contracts.

 While the lender will not require it, contents insurance is always a smart idea, as is life insurance and income protection.
 Contents insurance will protect your possessions from such risks as flooding, fire, theft.
-Life insurance is slightly more morbid, but with it comes the security that if you were to die before the mortgage is fully paid off, the mortgage will be repaid.
-There are also policies that can protect your income should you fall ill and be unable to work.
-If you are unsure about what is covered by insurance, arrange to talk to one of our advisors, who will be happy to talk you through it.
+Life is full of uncertainties, but with the right insurance and protection in place, you can face the future with confidence.
+Whether it’s protecting what matters most or securing a financial future for you and your family, our advisers would be happy to talk you through your options.

 YOUR PROPERTY MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE.